 2) Peer-reviewed short reports of research findings on topical issues or published articles of between 2000 and 4000 words.3) Submitted or invited commentaries and responses debating, and published alongside, selected articles.

 4) Special Issues bringing together collections of papers on a particular theme, and usually guest edited.Please see our Guide for Authors for information on article submission.
-If you require further information, the journal's editorial staff will be happy to help.

 Co-Editors in Chief: Ichiro Kawachi , S.V.
 Subramanian